 He researches, teaches, and publishes on significant problems and methods associated with development, democracy and human rights.
 HIs current focus is on measuring, analysing, and evaluating interventions to combat contemporary forms of slavery.
-He is a member of the Rights and Justice Research Priority Area Internal Fellow of the Globalisation and Economic Policy (GEP) research centre in the School of Economics, and Fellow of the Human Rights Centre at the University of Essex.
+He is a Executive Director of the Rights Lab, a transdisciplinary research programme on modern slavery, and a member of the Rights and Justice Research Priority Area Internal Fellow of the Globalisation and Economic Policy (GEP) research centre in the School of Economics at the University of Nottingham.
+He is Fellow of the Human Rights Centre at the University of Essex.

 He received a BA in Political Science from the University of Pennsylvania in 1988, an MA in Latin American Studies from Georgetown University in 1990, an MA in Political Science from the University of Colorado in 1993, and a PhD in Government from the University of Essex in the UK in 2000.

 While at Essex, he was the Deputy Director (1999-2003) and Co-Director (2003-2005) of the Human Rights Centre, Director of the Centre for Democratic Governance (2006-2010), Director of the Institute for Democracy and Conflict Resolution (2010-2013), and Executive Dean of the Faculty of Social Sciences (2013-2015).

 He has taught on a variety of training and capacity building activities in Brazil, China, Finland, Germany, Italy, Macedonia, Mozambique, Netherlands, Norway, Portugal, Sweden, Uganda and the United States.